Hornswoggle: Various alliances final storylines and departure (2011–2016)

 He made a return on October 12, 2012, when he was found with a Randy Orton doll.
 Ricardo Rodriguez wrecked it and continued looking for the real Orton.
 After a period of inactivity, he returned to Raw in November, associating himself with The Great Khali and Natalya.
 He was injured (storyline) by Big E Langston on January 11, 2013, episode of SmackDown, after Khali and Natalya lost to Dolph Ziggler and AJ Lee.
 He returned on March 17 episode of Raw, to celebrate St. Patrick's Day, only to be interrupted by Bad News Barrett.

 On the April 15, 2014, episode of Main Event, Hornswoggle turned heel after revealing himself as the mascot for 3MB (Heath Slater, Drew McIntyre and Jinder Mahal).
 In the following months, he faced El Torito numerous times, losing a WeeLC match at Extreme Rules (Postl says this was the best match of his career) and a hair match at Payback, resulting in his head being shaved.
 On June 12, 2014, McIntyre and Mahal were released by WWE, and ending 3MB.
 In July on Superstars, Hornswoggle accompanied Slater for his match with Adam Rose, and was kidnapped by the Rosebuds, who transformed him into a mini-Rose.
 On August 19 episode of Main Event, Hornswoggle turned face once again when he joined his former rivals, Los Matadores (including El Torito), as their second valet.
 He donned a cow suit and was referred to as La Vaquita (meaning "the little cow"), to complement El Torito, who was dressed as a tiny bull.
 Los Matadores went on to be defeated by Heath Slater and Titus O'Neil.
 That same week, on Superstars, his name was tweaked to La Vaca (meaning "the cow"), when he teamed with El Torito to defeat Slater and O'Neil.
 On September 29 episode of Raw, Hornswoggle reverted back to a heel and became Slater and O'Neil's (Slater-Gator) mascot, the Mini-Gator.
 After the breakup of Slater-Gator, Hornswoggle took time off from WWE television to undergo arthroscopic shoulder decompression surgery in March 2015.

 On September 28, 2015, WWE announced Hornswoggle's thirty-day suspension for violating the company's Wellness policy.
+In his 2019 autobiography, Postl claimed he had been suspended because he had been unable to produce a urine sample for a mandatory drug test within a required three-hour window, rather than for testing positive for banned substances.
+The book contained a photo of what Postl contends was a test report for a hair analysis drug test performed on the day his suspension was announced that found no evidence of drug use.

 After not having made any appearances in WWE since then, Hornswoggle was released from WWE on May 6, 2016.